tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

-#### Protocol 2! - Range Proof Protocol with Logarithmic Size
+#### Range Proof Protocol with Logarithmic Size

-Protocol 2! provides short and aggregatable range proofs, using the improved inner product argument from Protocol 1.
+This rotocol provides short and aggregatable range proofs, using the improved inner product argument from Protocol 1.
 It is build up in 5 parts:

 - how to construct a range proof that requires the *verifier* $ \mathcal{V} $ to check an inner product between two vectors;
 - how to replace the inner product argument with an efficient inner-product argument;